klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

     file.
 ``-t BUILDTAG, --buildtag BUILDTAG``
     Specify a buildtag.
+``--buildtag-stem STEM``
+    Specify the stem of a buildtag.
+This option has only an effect on the commands 'new' and 'try' if a buildtag is not specified.
+The program generates a new tag in the form 'stem-nnn' where 'nnn' is the smallest possible number that ensures that the buildtag is unique.
 ``--supportdir SUPPORDIR``
     Specify the support directory.
 If this option is not given take the current working directory as support directory.
 This option value is stored in the